MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-multiple-management-groups.md

 ## Summary

-In this scenario, the customer helped themselves achieve their expansion and scaling plans within Azure by deploying the [Azure landing zone conceptual architecture](./index.md#azure-landing-zone-architecture) parallel to their existing environment.
+In this scenario, the customer accomplished their expansion and scaling plans within Azure by deploying the [Azure landing zone conceptual architecture](./index.md#azure-landing-zone-architecture) parallel to their existing environment.